Academic research on police transparency

-The case for police radio transparency is not just anecdotal.
-Decades of academic research in criminology, public administration, and communications demonstrate that transparency strengthens community trust, improves accountability, and enhances public safety outcomes.
+Decades of academic research in criminology, public administration, and communications show that transparency builds community trust, improves accountability, and produces better public safety outcomes.
+The case is not anecdotal—it is documented.

 Credibility in Testimony

-When you cite peer-reviewed research before city councils and police boards, your arguments carry significantly more weight.
-Decision-makers respect evidence-based advocacy over emotional appeals.
+When you cite peer-reviewed research before city councils and police boards, your arguments carry more weight.
+Decision-makers treat documented findings differently than personal accounts.

 Counter Police Claims